 For men who had been brought up as warriors, the peyote meeting became a microcosm of their vanished world.
 Peyote worship preserved their culture and identity and nurtured an ethos of self-respect, particularly abstinence from the alcohol that was destroying their societies.

 How has mescaline mixed with religion such as the Native American Church and the Mormons?

-The Native American ceremony brought peyote to the attention of western science, and in 1897 its active compound was isolated and named "mescaline".
+The Native American ceremony brought peyote to the attention of western science, and in 1897 its active compound was isolated and named "mescaline."
 But it also attracted some who were looking for a spiritual experience.
-Aleister Crowley used it extensively in his magick practice, and obtained a special high-strength peyote extract from the pharmacists Parke-Davis in Detroit.
-The President of the Mormon Church, Frederick Smith, attended Native American peyote ceremonies in Oklahoma and believed "the peculiar and ecstatic state" it produced had "wonderful and beneficial effects".
+Aleister Crowley used it extensively in his magic practice, and obtained a special high-strength peyote extract from the pharmacists Parke-Davis in Detroit.
+The President of the Mormon Church, Frederick Smith, attended Native American peyote ceremonies in Oklahoma and believed "the peculiar and ecstatic state" it produced had "wonderful and beneficial effects."
 He considered introducing it to Mormon worship to generate an ecstatic religious experience.